Google Tag Manager Workshop

-Each attendee is granted access to our custom sandbox environment where they can practice implementing Google Analytics on a test site, as well as adding custom event tracking, experiment with new concepts, and much more.
-Bring real questions about your own website to discuss and troubleshoot.
+In the 101 course, each attendee is granted access to our custom sandbox environment where they can practice implementing Google Analytics on a test site, as well as adding custom event tracking and much more.
+We get more technical in 201, with advanced debugging, tracking forms, and using some of the enterprise-level features!
+For both classes, bring real questions about your own website to discuss and troubleshoot.

 Our trainers are actually consultants here at Bounteous, working every day in the materials they’ll be teaching – so you’ll get real-world tips and someone who can answer the difficult questions.

 Considering our Google Tag Manager workshop?
 Given the hands-on nature of this workshop and its focus on Google Analytics related tags, we recommend that attendees take our Google Analytics courses first or have a working knowledge of Google Analytics.
 This way attendees are familiar with the concepts in Google Analytics, and then learn how to implement them in Google Tag Manager.
 If you cannot take one of these other courses, please be familiar with the following concepts: pageviews vs events, custom dimensions and their available scopes, and default reports in Google Analytics (All Pages, Top Events, Real Time, and Goal Overview).

 We call this a 101 because we start at the very beginning.
 However, by the end of the day, you’ll have done it all – everything needed for a full site implementation.